top of page

 Focusing on fit can also help increase the odds of being admitted and earning scholarships.
 Colleges frequently have “why us” essays in which the admission officers want applicants to demonstrate why they are a good fit for the college.

-For additional information about what schools might be a good fit for you or your child, please see our website at https://www.educ8fit.com.
+Looking for ways to reduce college application stress?
 Please get in touch with us at Educ8Fit Consulting at either Jim@Educ8Fit.com or College Admission Counseling | Educ8fit Consulting | United States; contact us for a free consultation.

 Contact me, follow me on LinkedIn, and join my new Facebook group!